Gaia (film): Plot

 Gabi and Winston, two employees of South Africa's forestry service, are travelling along a river in the Tsitsikamma forest when Gabi loses the drone she is controlling.
-Gabi decides to enter the forest, retrieve the drone and rejoin Winston later, saying: "we can't just leave our trash here."
+Gabi decides to enter the forest, retrieve the drone and rejoin Winston later.

 While walking through the forest, Gabi triggers a trap, which leads to a wooden stake piercing through her foot.
 Gabi removes the stake and heads deeper into the forest, which is soon covered by a red glow as night falls.
-She comes across a wooden house, and enters it to rest and recover from her injury.
-Barend and his son Stefan, two survivalists who had set up the trap and who live in the house, find Gabi resting in the house and treat her injury.
+She comes across a wooden house and enters it to rest and recover from her injury.
+Barend and his son Stefan, two Afrikaner survivalists who had set up the trap and who live in the house, find Gabi resting in the house and treat her injury.

 Winston hears Gabi scream as she pulls out the stake, and he heads into the forest to look for her, but is unable to find her.
-After night falls, he encounters strange creatures in the forest, and becomes infected by a rapidly-growing fungus while hiding from the creatures.
+After night falls, he encounters strange creatures in the forest and becomes infected by a rapidly-growing fungus while hiding from the creatures.

 Throughout the film, Gabi grows close to Stefan, and she also experiences nightmares that involve fungi growing from her body, later finding patches of fungi growing on her arms and legs.
 She learns from Barend that he used to be a plant pathologist who started living in the forest after his wife Lily died of bone cancer thirteen years prior, and that Stefan was conceived in the house, which was where he and Lily had their honeymoon.
 Barend then states that he met "God" while in the forest.

 Later, Gabi is almost infected by a similar rapidly-growing fungus while sleeping, but she is saved when Barend wakes her up due to the creatures trying to break into the house.
-The creatures break in, and are revealed to be ordinary humans covered with fungus.
+The creatures break in and are revealed to be ordinary humans covered with fungus.
 Barend explains that the fungus infects humans and feeds on the eyes, mouth and lungs, and that they infect other people via spores.
 He also explains that the largest organism on the planet lives close to the house and is looking to spread, saying: "She was here long before the apes started dreaming of gods."